Online dating is a minefield. Yes, it can be fun and a great way to meet people but it’s also tricky terrain to travel. Here’s a handy survival guide…

 Speak on the phone as soon as you start texting

 Controversial I know but online dating can be an effort so bide your time and have a quick ten minute introduction on the phone.
-This might seem awkward, I mean, who even talks to their mum on the phone anymore let alone a potential date, but it avoids you creating a distorted image in your head before you meet, or worse, catching feelings for a twat through their witty texting style.
+This might seem awkward, I mean, who even talks to their mum on the phone anymore let alone a potential date, but it avoids you creating a distorted image in your head before you meet, or worse, catching feelings for someone unsavoury through their witty texting style.

 Don’t go overboard on your profile